Abhay-2811/Docker_ContractEventSubscribe/README.md

 # Subscribe to ERC20 Blockchain Events using public <a href="https://hub.docker.com/r/devabhay28/blockchain-eventlistener" target="_blank">Docker Container</a>

+The goal of this docker image is to run a websocket locally that listens to samrt contract event ( ERC20 Transfer Event ), and polls the logs.
+It can be used to integrate with frontend where transaction data of a token is required.

 ## To use this service follow given steps:

 1. Pull the docker image